Thermal properties of charge noise sources: Experiments

-\emph{Experimental results.} In the first part of the study, Experiment (Exp.)
-A, we measured $\tilde{S}_Q$ for devices S1 and S2 (in separate runs) while increasing $T_0$ from $50 \unit{mK}$ to around $4 \unit{K}$ over a period of 18 to 19 hours.
-We adjusted $I_{SET}$ to the midpoint of the gate modulation curve before the start of each spectrum acquisition.
+In the first part of the study, \emph{Exp.\,A}, we measured $\sq$ for devices S1 and S2 (in separate runs) while increasing $T_0$ from $50 \un{mK}$ to around $4 \un{K}$ over a period of 18 to 19 hours.
+We biased each SET at the voltage $V_b$ where its charge modulation is at a maximum.
+Immediately before each noise spectrum measurement, we acquired a gate modulation trace [Fig.\,\ref{device_and_spectra_and_biaspoints}(b), inset], extracted the minimum and maximum current, and set the current at the midpoint between these values by adjusting the gate voltage.
+For each SET, we acquired data at $\sim 200$ temperature points, with each spectrum averaged 250 times.

-The data, which are displayed in Fig.\,\ref{noise_vs_T}(a), clearly show a linear increase in $\tilde{S}_Q$ with temperature.
-This result is in contrast with the $S_Q \propto T_0^2$ dependence presented by Kenyon \etal \cite{Kenyon2000} and Astafiev \etal \cite{Astafiev2006}.
-The latter group, however, has observed $S_Q \propto T$ in other devices \cite{Astafiev_Sq_propto_T}.
-We have consistently found a linear dependence also in measurements on a different chip \cite{Pourkabirian_unpublished}.
-At temperatures below about $0.2\unit{K}$ we observe a saturation of the noise, as reported also by previous authors \cite{Song1995, Wolf1997, Li2007, Henning1999, Krupenin2000, Kenyon2000, Astafiev2006}.
+The noise data, displayed in Fig.\,\ref{noise_vs_T}(a), clearly show that $\sq$ increases linearly with temperature: The slopes in the logarithmic plot are $1.05\pm0.02$ and $0.98\pm0.04$ for S1 and S2, respectively.
+Other samples, not presented here, showed similar linear scaling with $T_0$.
+This scaling is in contrast with the $S_Q \propto T_0^2$ dependence presented by Kenyon \etal \cite{Kenyon2000} and Astafiev \etal \cite{Astafiev2006}, although the latter group has observed $S_Q \propto T$ in other devices \cite{Astafiev_Sq_propto_T}.

+At temperatures below about $0.25\un{K}$ we observe a saturation of the noise, as reported by previous authors \cite{Wolf1997, Song1995, Li2007, Henning1999, Krupenin2000, Kenyon2000, Astafiev2006}.
+The noise level becomes completely independent of $T_0$ in this regime to within our measurement precision; see discussion below.